mayurpawar-831/Shield-Insurance-Analysis/README.md

 ## Project Overview-

-Shield Insurance, an insurance provider, operates across five major cities in India: Mumbai, Delhi NCR, Chennai, Hyderabad, and Indore.

-They utilize various sales channels to reach their customers, including Offline Agent, Offline Direct, Online App, and Online Websites.
+Shield Insurance provides affordable policies for all age groups and operates in cities like Mumbai, Chennai, Delhi, Hyderabad, and Indore.
+They sell policies through multiple channels: offline agents, direct sales, a mobile app, and a website.
 The company offers a total of nine different policies.

 My task was to assist Shield Insurance in making data-driven decisions by analyzing their data from November 2022 to April 2023.

+## Problem Statement-

+Shield Insurance aimed to enhance its decision-making process using data insights.
+They wanted a pilot project to evaluate our capabilities before engaging in a larger collaboration.

 ## Data Sets and Data Model -